What we know about suspect in the Colorado Springs shooting

 How did the shooting unfold?

-The shooting took place after Club Q held a punk and alternative drag show called “Delusions”, hosted by performer Del Lusional.
+The shooting took place after Club Q held a punk and alternative drag event hosted by performer Del Lusional.

 The show began at 9pm, followed by a DJ and dancing from 11pm that was scheduled to go to 2am.